itiligent/Sonos-OpenWRT-VLANs/README.md

 ---

 ### **Step 10: [Optional] Samba Music Library Share**
-Because a router is always on, music library file sharing _**from the OpenWRT router itself**_ offeres a low-power approach hosting a music collection 24x7.
-To achieve this, install the Samba & WSDD2 packages and see [this Youtube tutorial](https://www.youtube.com/watch?v=asN9aZ6Fg00) for sharing a usb drive with Samba & OpenWRT.
+Because a router is typically always on, music library file sharing _**from the OpenWRT router itself**_ offeres a low-power approach to hosting your music collection 24x7.
+To achieve this, install the Samba & WSDD2 packages and see [this Youtube tutorial](https://www.youtube.com/watch?v=asN9aZ6Fg00) for how to share a usb drive via Samba & OpenWRT.

 ```
 opkg update